brockhager/allie-ai/docs/progress/readme.md

 - `scripts/test_search.py` — async search test adapted to run reliably in our pytest environment
 - `pytest.ini` — enables asyncio support for pytest where available
 - `docs/HYBRID_MEMORY_GUIDE.md` and `docs/memory/README.md` — updated references to the migrated linked-list filename

+## Recent fixes and outcomes

+- Fixed: Quick-topics research returned "Unknown error" for all topics.
+Root cause: incorrect parameter (`keyword=...`) passed to `hybrid_memory.add_fact()`; corrected to use `fact=` and `category=`.
+Verified DuckDuckGo and DBpedia queries return results and facts are now stored.
+- Fixed: UI popup "facts not loaded".
+Root cause: intermittent premature server shutdown in some dev environments; added `start_server.py` for more robust startup and `test_server_manual.py` to validate endpoints.
+Verified `/api/facts` formatting and timeline retrieval.

 ## Remaining TODOs